We believe in

 Abrasion

 Of course, one big advantage of steel is its superior abrasion resistance when compared to any other boat building material, even aluminum.
 This turns out to be an advantage for steel in use, but an advantage for aluminum during construction, since aluminum can be cut using ordinary power tools.
-Rather than requiring a torch for cutting, instead the saber saw,
+Rather than requiring a torch for cutting, instead the saber saw, circular saw, router and the band saw become the tools of choice.

 These tools make construction not only easier, they also speed construction immensely.
 Along with the very fast speed of welding aluminum, this combination often provides a cost advantage for aluminum in the hands of a capable builder.